Dear Dr. Duckworth,

 The blossoms were beautiful.
 Entirely worth the drive.

-— A student who is still waiting for her parking garage moment
+A student still waiting for her parking garage moment

 *name altered to protect privacy